wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 As of 2018-26.x, the default template for a custom alert target automatically includes the `imageLinks` variable for producing a [chart image](alerts.html#chart-images-in-alert-notifications) in alert notifications.
 However, any custom alert targets you created prior to 2018-26.x will not include a chart image unless you update their templates.

-Here's how to update the template for custom alert target for email notifications:
+Here's how to update the template for a custom email alert target:

 1. Click the alert target name in the Alert Targets browser or click the three dots to the left of the alert target and select **Edit**.
 2. Make sure the template is displayed in the **Body Template** box.